pluralsight/guides/faq.md

 Please reach out to Prateek (prateek-gupta@pluralsight.com) if you want to chat about any of this, or ping us on our Slack!

 ### How do I know if my tutorial idea is any good?
-One easy thing you can do is to check-out what else is out their for this particular subject.
+One easy thing you can do is to check-out what else is out there for this particular subject.
 Try doing a quick search now for some topics that interest you.
 Other articles are generally OK so long as there is enough unique/useful content that sets your article apart.
 Are there ideas you can talk about in your proposed article that hasn't already been written?
 Enough interesting unique contributions that can be added that moves the world's knowledge forward?
 Those are some things to think about.

 ### What is the writing process?
 1. [Submit a tutorial](/write/)